vectordotdev/content-old/posts/hello-microservice-deployment-part-2.md

 Create or select a project - their user interface is fairly intuitive.
 You'll need to wait a little while for the K8s API and related services to be activated.

 Now visit the [Google Cloud Console](https://console.cloud.google.com).
-At the top of the page you will see a little terminal button.
+At the top of the page, you will see a little terminal button.
 Click on it to activate the Google cloud shell.

-If you want to use a terminal on your own computer then you can, it just requires a bit more setup.
-You would need to install the Google Cloud SDK and the kubectl component and perform some extra configuration that's outside the scope of this text.
+You can use a terminal on your computer; it just requires a bit more setup.
+You need to install the Google Cloud SDK and the kubectl component and perform some extra configuration that's outside the scope of this text.
 If you want to go down that route take a look at [this](https://cloud.google.com/sdk/docs/quickstarts).
 You'll be interacting with your cluster through use of the gcloud command line utility.

 Ok, so back to the shell: Run the following command to create your cluster:
 ```[bash]
 gcloud container clusters create hello-timber --num-nodes=3 --zone=europe-west1-d
 ```

 This will create a three node cluster called hello-timber.
 It might take a few minutes.
 Each node is a compute instance (VM) managed by Google.
 I've chosen here to put the nodes in west Europe.
 If you want to see a full list of available zones you can use the command `gcloud compute zones list`.
-Alternatively you can refer to [this document](https://cloud.google.com/compute/docs/regions-zones/) for a list of available zones.
+Alternatively, you can refer to [this document](https://cloud.google.com/compute/docs/regions-zones/) for a list of available zones.

 Once your cluster has been created successfully you should see something like this: